 Asian Helpline provides nationwide free and confidential services from Monday to Friday between 9am-8pm.
-Our Helpline is available in ten languages, including Mandarin, Cantonese, Korean, Vietnamese, Thai, Japanese, Hindi and English.
+Our Helpline is available in eight languages, including Mandarin, Cantonese, Korean, Vietnamese, Thai, Japanese, Hindi and English.

 Our Asian Helpline helps Asian people in New Zealand to access appropriate counselling support.
 Our counsellors provide helpful information and services to those who are experiencing gambling harm or COVID-19 related mental distress, such as depression and anxiety.

 We receive over 3000 phone calls per year.
 Most people call us to enquire about:

 Our operators will provide up-to-date information to help all our callers.
 It is important to note that our Asian Helpline is not a crisis helpline.
 However, if a caller presents suicidal ideation, our duty counsellors will assess their risk level and provide appropriate interventions accordingly.